gemini-security/shellcode101/README.md

-# shellcode101
+# Build Your Own Shellcode Launcher in C++

-Source code used in the video
+Source code used in the video:

 https://youtu.be/hWbfifU8TtA

+Video showcases how you can build your very own shellcode launcher program in C++ - with Python automation!

 # tips